Proteus hauseri: History

 Strains of Proteus vulgaris were historically divided into three biogroups: Biogroup 1 was characterized as negative for indole, salicin fermentation, and aesculin hydrolysis.
 Biogroup 2 was characterized as positive for indole, salicin, and aesculin.
 Biogroup 3 was characterized by positive indole production but negative for salicin and aesculin.
 Taxonomic studies performed on P. vulgaris biogroup 3 in 1976 suggested that this strain was atypical from the two other P. vulgaris subclusters.
 DNA hybridization performed on P. vulgaris biogroup 3 isolates found four distinct genomospecies, designate genomospecies 3, 4, 5, and 6.
 These genomospecies are difficult to differentiate phenotypically; however, P. vulgaris genomospecies 3 is unique in that it is negative for Jordan's tartrate and it was thus designated as Proteus hauseri.

+Pathogenicity

+P. hauseri is a notable fish pathogen, particularly in koi carp, where mortality can reach as high as 50%.